Alternative Provision Taskforce

 At the start of the 2021/22 academic year, Southwark Inclusive Learning Service received funding from the DfE to set up the Alternative Provision Taskforce which is located in on both SILS 3 and SILS 4 sites.

-The pilot project will run until August 2023, for 2 academic years, with a focus on improving attendance, employment and training after Year 11, reducing their involvement in serious violence, and improving mental health and well-being.
+This was originally a pilot project running for two academic years until August 2023.
+However, the project has been extended for a further 19 months until March 2025.
+The project has a focus on improving attendance, employment and training after Year 11, reducing their involvement in serious violence, and improving mental health and well-being.

 The Taskforce adopts a multiagency approach, with an intention to improve specialist skills in AP schools by enhancing the relationships between AP schools and local partnerships.
-The pilot project will be trialling the impact of co-locating professionals from health, education, social care, youth services and youth justice in AP schools.
-Co – locating in Southwark Inclusive Learning Service should make referrals to outside services quicker and provide opportunities for practitioners to build trusted relationships with Southwark Inclusive Learning Service pupils.
+The project will be trialing the impact of co-locating professionals from health, education, social care, youth services and youth justice in AP schools.
+Co – locating these professionals in SILS should make referrals to outside services quicker and provide opportunities for practitioners to build trusted relationships with our pupils.

 Taskforce team members: